kdevb0x/anonswap/DESCRIPTION.md

 request, different chunks may be downloaded from those providers in parallel and re-assembled on the client machine.
 The chunk sizes and provider limits should be configurable.

+###*_Host Upload Preperation_*:

+Once a participating host that posesses a requested file has sent the __Fullfillment Response__ (indicating their willing to participate, chunk size, and count of providing chunks) and it is accepted, the host creates a secure enclave large enough to hold everything needed to fullfill the request, then allocates and zeros out the memory.
+Then the __Requested File__ is split into __Chunk Count__ __Chunk Size__ed pieces, (including padding, and metadata).
+Then, a password protected archive is created from each chunk, along with padding bits (see **Data Transfer** section for more info).